MarekMatyas/tech201_virtualization/README.md

 11. Then we can use `ls -a` to show all the folders + hidden folders.

-12. Then we can start using `sudo` code which basically means that we wanna get right premissions.
+12. Then we can start using `sudo` code which basically means that we wanna get right permissions.
 We want to start using the web server:#####

-12. Now that we are in `vagrant@ubuntu-xenial` we can notice how the colours disappeared.
+13. Now that we are in `vagrant@ubuntu-xenial` we can notice how the colours disappeared.

-13. Being inside the VM we can run `sudo apt-get update -y`.
+14. Being inside the VM we can run `sudo apt-get update -y`.
 This command will update the core function of our VM.
 Also comfirms the access to the Internet.

-14. After we use `sudo apt-get install nginx -y` to install program for our website.
+15. After we use `sudo apt-get install nginx -y` to install program for our website.

-15. Next step is to use `sudo systemctl start nginx`.
+16. Next step is to use `sudo systemctl start nginx`.
 Lastly `sudo systemctl status nginx`.

-16. For easier access for developers we have to use this command `config.vm.network "private_network", ip:"192.168.10.100"`.
+17. For easier access for developers we have to use this command `config.vm.network "private_network", ip:"192.168.10.100"`.
 (This gives our VM an IP address to access)

-17. Then we can back out of the VM using `exit` command and use `vagrant reload` to reboot the VM.
+18. Then we can back out of the VM using `exit` command and use `vagrant reload` to reboot the VM.

 To connect to the machine vagrant ssh in git bash then we should be inside the machine